rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 Nobody challenges brazen laundry washing by many retired judges.

 IMA tightly controls the health sector.
 More students go out of India to get MBBS degrees.
 About 20K students were enrolled in Ukrainian universities before the Russia-Ukrain war broke.
-Russian universities enrolls about 10k students.
+Russian universities enroll about 10k students.
 Also, about 5k students are admitted to Chinese universities.
 In India, fees are simply unaffordable for a student who seeks a seat in any private medical school.
 The influential doctors have cartels and exercise control through IMA.
 It may look like a sweeping statement.
 But until recently, things have been really bad.
-It showed up in management of the COVID-19 pandemic.
+It showed up in the management of the COVID-19 pandemic.
 We did not have enough medical staff or doctors.
-People died due to the unavailability of the ventilators and oxygen supplies.
-Unscrupulous politicians went to the extent of announcing the reservation of beds for the high court and supreme court judges to ward off judicial strictures against governance.
+People died due to the unavailability of ventilators and oxygen supplies.
+Unscrupulous politicians announced the reservation of beds for the high court and supreme court judges to ward off judicial strictures against governance.

 In the education sector,  I came across a case where a teacher was simultaneously on the payrolls of three colleges.
 I